johanberntsson/simple-arpeggiator-lv2/README.md

 INSTALLATION
 ------------

-Build and install the plugin with "make".
+Build the plugin from source with "make".
 To install the plugin locally (in ~/.lv2) type "make install".
 To install the plugin system-wide (in /usr/local/lv2) you instead need to type "sudo make install".
 In either case a preset bank is also installed locally in ~/.lv2

 To remove the plugin type "make uninstall" for local plugins, and "sudo make uninstall" for system-wide plugins.